daniil/cs50/notes/week-6.md

 ## General Python rules

 - no semicolons, but indentation matters
-- no explicit data types
+- no explicit data types, but declared by initialization only
 - there is no upper bounds to an int, no overflow problems

 ## Getting user input and printing it